jonmacia/CS-361/README.md

 TO: EUR
 ```
 4) User will have to wait a couple seconds for the API to receive this input and return data.
-5) User will then recieve a notification stating that API data has been received and sent to the other python file.
+5) User will then receive a notification stating that API data has been received and sent to the other python file.
 6) User will be asked if they would like to start the conversion service again.
 ```
- [*] Waiting for messages.
-To exit press CTRL+C
+  [x] Sent 'DATA'
+Run again? (y/n):

 ```